How Much Does a Home Inspection Cost?

 Typically, a potential buyer orders a home inspection as part of the homebuying process.
 The goal is to make sure that both major and minor parts of the home function as they should.
 Inspections can also identify any repairs the home needs to be suitable to the buyer or the mortgage lender.

 Depending on the results of the home inspection, an offer submitted on a home might need to go through renegotiation.
 Buyers usually present an offer prior to arranging a home inspection.
 If the inspection reveals issues that will require expensive repairs, the buyer and seller may need to come to an agreement as to who will pay for the repairs.
 If the buyer is expected to repair the home, the seller may end up taking less for the home.
 The deal may be thrown out altogether if no agreement can be made.
-In fact, the third most common reason that home sales fall through, according to the National Association of Realtors, is failed negotiations after a home inspection.
+In fact, the third most common reason that home sales fall through, according to Realtor.com, is an unsuccessful home inspection.

 There are more than 1,600 items on the home inspector’s checklist, according to Realtor.com, including: